 30).
 29.5.26

-Friday 29th May 2026 - The man has been in hospital since Wednesday.
-I thought it may be nice for him if I went to visit.
+Friday 29th May 2026 - The man (I will not refer to him as dad), has been in hospital since he fell off the bed on Wednesday (see previous post).
+I thought it may be nice, for him, if I went to visit.

 We finally found him.